siam-asrar/auth-service/README.md

 ---

-### Add an .env file in the root dir and add the following:
+### Add a .env file in the root dir and add the following:

 * NODE_ENV = |development|production|